tusharvora/3D-stereovision-and-object-detection/README.md

 -To estimate pose of the objects

 # Process / Solution
+The Matlab code is developed to complete the task which contains comments for self explanation.The main file name is "Final_3d_code.m"
 -Camera calibration was performed manually by selecting similar points on both the stereo images.
 -Object detection and object identification was performed by blob analysis technique.
 -The points in one stereo image was matched on the another image by local stereo matching technique i.e Sum of square difference of intensities